BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 {% highlight swift linenos %}

-struct MyStruct: HelloPrinter {
+struct MyStruct: HelloPrinter {}

-}

 let myStruct = MyStruct()
 myStruct.print() // Prints "Hello"

 {% endhighlight %}

-However, conforming to a bunch of protocols with default implementation is not enough to call it multiple inheritance.
+However, conforming to a bunch of protocols with default implementations is not enough to call it multiple inheritance.
 More importantly, our protocols must satisfy the notion of *mixin*.

 ### What is a Mixin